Start page

 The ancestral home of the Anglo-Saxons is colored red, blue is the territory of the Sosnica culture, the green is the territory of the Rostov-Suzdal principality.
 Sarmatia is marked in yellow.

 For I think you are well aware of the mistake of your father Igor who, making light of the sworn treaties, sailed against the imperial city with a large force and thousands of light boats but returned to the Cimmerian Bosporos with scarcely ten boats, himself the messenger of the disaster that had befallen him.
-I will pass over the wretched fate that befell him later, on his campaign against the Germans, when he was captured by them, tied to tree trunks, and torn into two (LEO the DEACON, 1988, VI: 10).
+I will pass over the wretched fate that befell him later, on his campaign against the Germans, when he was captured by them, tied to tree trunks, and torn into two (LEO the DEACON.
+1988, VI: 10).

 The Drevlian tribe didn't belong to the ancient Rus’ state for a long time.
-They were included in it at least in the 10 century, as it was repeatedly stressed by A.N.
-Nasonov (NASONOV A.N., 1951: 29, 41, 55-56).
+They were included in it at least in the 10th century, as it was repeatedly stressed (NASONOV A.N., 1951: 29, 41, 55-56).
 The fact that the Vikings could not include the adjacent to the Polans Drevlyans into the "Russian land" can say that they were the remains of the Anglo-Saxons mixed with the alien Slavic population.
-We find a similar picture on Volhynia, which was inhabited by the Slavic tribe of Dulebs (Dudlebs).
-According to some scholars this ethnonym is derived from W.-Gmc Deudo- and laifs (A. VASMER MAX.
+We find a similar picture in Volhynia, inhabited by the Slavic tribe of Dulebs (Dudlebs).
+According to some scholars, this ethnonym is derived from W.-Gmc Deudo- and laifs (A. VASMER MAX.
 1964: 551 and A. MELNYCHUK O.S., Ed.
 1985: 144), that is, it can be translated as "the remaining Teutons", since the first part of the word means "Teutons" (actual Deutsche "German"), and the second – "rest of" (Goth. laiba, OE. lаf).
 However, it is believed that Leo the Deacon made a mistake by writing Germanoi instead of Derewianoi, that is, the Derevlian.
 The possibility of such an error must be borne in mind.

-In this regard, one can go further and suggest that the legendary Kievan princes Askold and Dir were also Anglo-Saxons.
+In this regard, one can suggest that the legendary Kievan princes Askold and Dir were also Anglo-Saxons.
 The names of the princes have no convincing decryption, therefore we can consider their Anglo-Saxon origin.
 Especially, Dir's name can be deciphered well – OE dieren "to value, praise", diere "expensive, valuable, noble".
 Askold's name can be deciphered as "elected prince": OE āscian "to ask", to call, choose, elect" and eald "old", ealdor "prince, lord".
 However, there is another interpretation of this name as "gray-headed", that is, a wolf warrior, but without indicating which language (YAKOVENKO N.M.
 2005: 37).After the murder of Askold by Oleg a certain Olma set up the church of St. Nicholas at his grave.
 Perhaps he was a relative of Askold because his name could also be Anglo-Saxon: OE. ulm "elm".
-Since we recognized that the top of the Khazar Khaganate was made up of the Anglo-Saxons and for it, the usual form of government was a duumvirate (see Khazars), it can be assumed that at that time Kyiv was a part of the Khaganate.
-There are historical documents showing that the Jewish-Khazar community was not only really present in Kyiv but also laid the foundations of the statehood of the future Kievan Rus (GOLB N., PRITSAK O., 1997, 159).
+Since we recognized that the top of the Khazar Khaganate was made up of the Anglo-Saxons and where the usual form of government was a duumvirate (see Khazars), it can be assumed that at that time Kyiv was a part of the Khaganate.
+There are historical documents showing that the Jewish-Khazar community was not only present in Kyiv but also laid the foundations for the statehood of the future Kyiv Rus (GOLB N., PRITSAK O., 1997, 159).
 The Anglo-Saxons, who already had a good experience of forming the state of Khazaria, were to play a leading role in this process.

 The fact that the Anglo-Saxons stayed in their ancestral home before the arrival of the Slavs here is confirmed by some English-Slavic lexical matches: